-Mouth Watering much?
-Made litres of Idly Dosa Batter over the weekend?
+Mouth-Watering much?
+Made liters of Idly Dosa Batter over the weekend?
 I did too!
 It’s gonna be Masala Dosa night here.
 You should try it too!

 Oh and Masala Dosa comes in variations too (celebrations in the stomach!) of which Mysore Masala Dosa gets the people’s choice award!
 Some Street vendors have experimented with this delicacy to give it the Indian street touch- and they call it Mumbai Street Food- Mysore Masala.
 This post dives into all the three variations of our traditional Masala Dosa.

 PS: Dosa pairs well with Chutneys such as coconut chutney, onion tomato chutney, Mint/pudina chutney, peanut chutney, ginger chutney, and Sambhar